cekrem/cekrem.github.io/content/posts/elm-book-announcement.md

 ![Placeholder book cover](/images/book.png)

-The working title is [**"An Elm Primer for React Developers: The Best Way to Learn Real Functional Programming"**](https://leanpub.com/elm-for-react-devs), and yes, that's a bold claim.
+The working title is **"An Elm Primer for React Developers: The Best Way to Learn Real Functional Programming"**, and yes, that's a bold claim.
 Let me explain why I believe it.
+(Or go right ahead and download a free sample / buy the book on its [leanpub landing site](https://leanpub.com/elm-for-react-devs).)

 ## Why Elm?
 Why Now?